 Over the years, many members of the Southwest Section have been proud and honored to serve on the The Ninety-Nines, Inc. Board of Directors.

 Margaret Cooper Mansesr, Betty Gillies, Ethel Sheehy, Geraldine Mickelsen, Alice Roberts, Joyce Wells, Lois Erikson, Thon Griffith, Marie Christensen, Barbara Sestito, Pat Prentiss, and Martha Phillips.

 Gladys O’Donnell, Clema Granger, Betty Gillies, Anna Brenner, Bessie Owne, Ethel Sheehy, Alice Roberts, Thon Griffith, and Pat Prentiss.

-The All Woman Transcontinental Air Race (Powder Puff Derby) 1947-1977, was started by Mardo Crane.
-Members from the SWS Section were always on the Board of Directors; California Chapters were in the majority of the Start Hostesses; and entrants and winners were legion from the Section.
+The All Woman Transcontinental Air Race (AWTAR aka the “Powder Puff Derby”) 1947-1977, was started by Mardo Crane.
+Members from the SWS Section were always on the Board of Directors; California Chapters were in the majority of the Start Hostesses; entrants and winners from the Section were legion.

 When the Air Race Classic (ARC) replaced the AWTAR in 1977, it was Southwest Section members who established it.
 Four Section members being elected Directors and other members were on the necessary committees.
 Santa Rosa Chapter held the first race start on July 16th, 1977.
 At the end of the race in Toledo, SWS members Joyce Wells (solo) took 2nd place, Luana Davis (solo), 3rd , Norma Futtermand and Virginia Showers, 4th, Jean Rose and Janice Free, 8th.